Event-Aware Prompt Learning for Dynamic Graphs

-Second, how do we \textit{aggregate the historical knowledge of events across different time for downstream applications?} Historical events have varying impacts on a user's current behavior.
-Intuitively, more recent events are generally more important to the current time.
-However, earlier events may exhibit certain patterns that more explicitly reflect user's future behavior.
-For example, if a user regularly writes a post about data mining every night, such an event happening last night could be more important than an event that happened an hour ago.
-Therefore, it is necessary to develop an event aggregation mechanism that weighs the importance of individual events and combines them to construct comprehensive and relevant historical knowledge.
-In \model, we introduce an \emph{event aggregation mechanism}.
-We design a dynamic prompt to adjust the weights of historical events adaptively.
-Additionally, we propose a time decay function to emphasize the impact of recent events.
+Second, \textit{how do we aggregate the historical knowledge of events across different time to capture both temporal recency and accumulated patterns?} Historical events contribute unevenly to a node's current behavior: recent events often carry immediate relevance (temporal recency), whereas earlier events may expose recurring patterns that reflect long-term preferences (accumulated patterns).
+For instance, if a user regularly posts about a specific topic, even if that event occurred several days ago, it could be more indicative of future behavior than a recent event related to a different topic.
+Thus, it is crucial to weigh the importance of individual events and aggregate them into a cohesive representation of the user’s behavior over time.
+In \model, we introduce an an \emph{event aggregation} mechanism that combines a recency-aware time-decay function with a pattern-aware dynamic prompt to integrate historical events, yielding a compact history-aware representation that captures both short-term dynamics and informative long-range patterns.
+This allows the model to integrate comprehensive and relevant historical event knowledge across different times, providing a more holistic view of user behavior.

-Note that both the event adaptation and event aggregation mechanisms can be seamlessly integrated with existing dynamic graph learning methods.
+Both the event adaptation and event aggregation mechanisms in \model\ can be seamlessly integrated with existing dynamic graph learning methods.
 For DGNNs, we can directly employ them as the backbone of \model.